 Trim the edge of the fillets if very thin, then slice the gravlax diagonally off the skin, thicker that you would smoked salmon, discarding the ends.
 The mustard sauce will need a quick stir before serving.
 The gravlax and sauce are delicious withe buttered soda bread, accompanied by breakfast radishes.

-ANNIE BELL’s book How to Cook is published by Kyle Books.
+Taken from How to Cook by ANNIE BELL, published by Kyle Books.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.